featurebyte/featurebyte/docs/about/concepts/views.md

 Users can override the default cleaning by applying the desired cleaning steps to the raw data.

 ### Flags
-Flags are automatically created based on the information collected during the data annotation.
+Flags are boolean tags for data values (e.g. triggering a data quality rule), that are automatically created based on the information collected during the data annotation.

 Users can easily create additional flags from the raw data.